 Brain Donation Resources for ADRCs

-We have created this list of FAQs to help support your ADRC's communication efforts about brain donation.
-This is a template—you can pick and choose which questions you want to use, based on your Center's policies and participant demographics.
-Please note that the answers to some questions are customizable based on your Center.
+We have created this list of FAQs to help support Alzheimer's Disease Research Centers' (ADRCs) communication efforts about brain donation.
+This is a template — you can pick and choose which questions you want to use, based on your center's policies and participant demographics.
+Please note that the answers to some questions are customizable based on your center.

 What is brain donation?